pacmad/movie-theatre-ticket-booking-system-2/README.md

 - returns error if there is no ticket with that id.
 - JSON object contains -> ticket id, User's name, Phone Number.

+## Database structure

+SQLLITE is used as the relational database to store the data.

+Table name is **tickets**.

+Table structure:
+- *id* integer primary key
+- *username* varchar
+- *phonenumber* integer
+- *timings* varchar
+- *status* varchar

+id is auto incremented

+username stores the user's name

+phonenumber stores the user's phonenumber

+timings stores the show time of the ticket in HH:MM format

+status keeps the record if the ticket is **active** or **expired**